enginestein/HitmanStatistics/README.md

-# HitmanStatistics
+# Hitman Statistics

-Hitman 2 and Hitman Contracts real-time statistics tracker.
+Hitman Statistics is a real-time tracker for Hitman 2 and Hitman Contracts.

 ## Features

-**Here are features of HitmanStastics**
+Here are the features of Hitman Statistics:

 - Shots fired
 - Close encounters